paOne0611/IIT_Guwahati_Summer_Analytics_Hackathon/README.md

 - **sample_submission.csv**
   Contains the required submission format.

+###  Deliverables
+Participants must submit:
+1. submission.csv
+  Predictions for all records in private_test.csv.
+2. Jupyter Notebook (.ipynb) -> name it as notebook.ipynb
+  The notebook used to generate the final submission.
+  The notebook must be reproducible and correspond to the submitted predictions.
+3. One-Page Report (.pdf)
+  A one-page summary of the methodology used to generate the final submission.
+  Failure to submit any required file may result in disqualification.

 ### Important Note
 The dataset has been designed to resemble real-world machine learning data.
 Participants are encouraged to thoroughly explore the data and make informed decisions regarding